 In 2003, National Assistance League adopted a new logo to be used by National Assistance League and all chapters.

-2004 brought a big milestone for Operation School Bell.
+The year 2004 brought a big milestone for Operation School Bell.
 The 10,000th child was outfitted.
 The age level was increased to include preschool children.
 Again, reacting to the community’s need, Assault Survivor Kits®, consisting of a full outfit of comfortable clothing, were assembled and distributed to the Rape Crisis Center.
-New heights were reached in thrift shop income, grants received, and donations to Sock-it-to-’Em, which allowed these expansions.
+New heights were reached in thrift shop income, grants received, and donations to Sock It To ’Em, which allowed these expansions.

-During the 2014 -2016 fiscal years the partnership with Kohl’s has proven to be very successful.
-More children were served in a shorter period of time, no-show rates continue to decrease and parent and school surveys show 99% approval of the program.
+During the 2014-2015 fiscal year, the partnership with Kohl’s proved to be very successful.
+More children were served in a shorter period of time, no-show rates continue to decrease, and parent and school surveys show 99% approval of the program.
 Project R.E.A.D. increased its budget to meet the growth in the Young Authors program and in support of Science and Technology for elementary, junior and senior high schools.
-The Spring Fashion Show, Sock it to ‘Em mailer, grants, community donors and the thrift shop provide funds to support all philanthropic programs.
+The Spring Fashion Show, Sock It To ‘Em mailer, grants, community donors and the thrift shop provide funds to support all philanthropic programs.
 Participation in National “Make A Difference Day” was a success.
-Elementary and junior high school libraries were the recipients of over 2000 books collected each year.
+Elementary and junior high school libraries were the recipients of over 2,000 books collected each year.
 Facebook, Constant Contacts, newspaper ads, our website and being a GuideStar gold participant help provide continued visibility to the community.
 A Social Media Policy was introduced.
 Software was updated.
-We established a PayPal and eBay account and brought our website in line with national.
-Recommendations from Assistance League led to a change in membership requirements.
+We established a Pay-Pal and eBay account and brought our website in-line with National.
+Recommendations from National led to a change in membership requirements.
 Flexibility in how we volunteer was implemented.
-Assisteens continue to serve the community as well as support the chapter.
-We are proud of several past Assisteens who are now pursuing advanced degrees in engineering, medical and dental fields.
+Assisteens continue to serve the community, as well as support the chapter.
+We are proud of several past Assisteens who are now pursuing advanced degrees in engineering, medical, and dental fields.

-During our 2017-2018 fiscal year we not only excelled at fulfilling our commitment to the Victor Valley community, but also achieved the goals of our five year strategic plan which ended this year: we increased our membership by 10%, increased our funding through our Thrift Shop, annual fundraising and grants, and continued to give back to our community through our philanthropic programs.
-We have now begun work on our new five year strategy to take us into the future.
-Although we continue to have ‘flexible’ membership, our members gave a record breaking 21,581 hours of volunteering!
+During our 2017-2018 fiscal year, we not only excelled at fulfilling our commitment to the Victor Valley community, but also achieved the goals of our five-year strategic plan which ended this year: We increased our membership by 10%, increased our funding through our Thrift Shop, annual fundraising and grants, and continued to give back to our community through our philanthropic programs.
+We have now begun work on our new five-year strategy to take us into the future.
+Although we continue to have ‘flexible’ membership, our members gave a record breaking 29,000 hours of volunteering!
 Half of those hours were spent in the support of our Thrift Shop.
 We have built a strong and growing customer base with over 500 customers now on our mailing list for our weekly sales.
-Our Operation School Bell program continued our partnership with Kohls, Fallas and Payless Shoes, providing for 1357 students, bringing us to over 28,000 since inception of this program.
+Our Operation School Bell program continued our partnership with Kohl’s, Fallas and Payless Shoes, providing for 1,357 students, bringing us to over 28,000 since inception of this program.
 Plans are in place for our new partnership with Target in the year ahead.
 We implemented National Assistance League’s ‘Outcome Survey’ and the results showed that over 85% of our students demonstrated a positive significant change in classroom behavior, confidence and level of engagement with peers.
 This year we sadly said goodbye to our Kids on the Block program, but the puppets went to a good home at the Lewis Center.
-Our participation in National Assistance League’s annual book drive, was the most successful to date, with a record 5025 books collected and distributed to local schools, libraries, family centers and Professional Firefighters Association.
-Lastly, we had a year of successful ‘firsts’ that we will continue on into the future: First Annual ‘Come Fly with Us’ fundraiser, First annual Assisteens’ ‘Mad Hatter Tea’, and First Annual Open House (for prospective members)!
+Our participation in National Assistance League’s annual book drive, was the most successful to date, with a record 5,025 books collected and distributed to local schools, libraries, family centers and the Professional Firefighters Association.
+Lastly, we had a year of successful ‘firsts’ that we will continue on into the future: First annual ‘Come Fly with Us’ fundraiser, first annual Assisteens’ ‘Mad Hatter Tea’, and first annual Open House (for prospective members)!

 Celebrating Chapter’s 35th Anniversary